• Home

 • Headlights: Use low beams when meeting oncoming traffic.

 • Emergency vehicles: Give way to emergency vehicles with flashing lights and sirens.
+Drivers must also form a rescue lane in traffic jams on motorways and multi-lane roads.

 • Pedestrians: Pedestrians have priority at crossings.